Mariafe Artacho del Solar: FIVB World Tour 2019

-Artacho del Solar and Clancy are currently competing on the FIVB World Tour around the world.
+Del Solar and Clancy are currently competing on the FIVB World Tour.
 The pair have already won a Bronze in Xiamen, China and Gold in the Asian Beach Volleyball Championships at Maoming.
 They competed at the 2019 Beach Volleyball World Championships in Hamburg, Germany, from 28 June to 7 July, winning bronze.
-Due to an injury to Artacho del Solar's left knee, the pair had three months off before competing again towards the end of 2019 in which they won gold at the 4-star double gender in Chetumal, Mexico.
+Due to an injury to Del Solar's left knee, the pair took three months off before competing again towards the end of 2019, during which they won gold at the 4-star double gender event in Chetumal, Mexico.

 Tokyo – 2020 Olympics

-On August 4, 2021, Artacho del Solar and partner Taliqua Clancy upset the world number-one team of Canada in the quarter finals.
+On August 4, 2021, Del Solar and partner Taliqua Clancy upset the world number-one team of Canada in the quarter-finals.
 On August 5, 2021, they defeated the Latvian team with a convincing straight-sets win to advance to the gold-medal match against the United States.
 They lost to the U.S. in the finals, and took the silver medal.

 Coaching

-From August to October 2021, Artacho del Solar was coaching Year 10 high-school volleyball at Ormiston College in Brisbane, Australia.
+From August to October 2021, Del Solar coached Year 10 high-school volleyball at Ormiston College in Brisbane, Australia.

 Personal life

-Artacho Del Solar is married to Jack Curtin, with their wedding taking place at a registry in November 2020.
+Del Solar is married to Jack Curtin; their wedding took place at a registry in November 2020.